-Lucky for you, building your own IDX website is pretty easy these days—easy enough for an agent with limited tech skills to build a website with IDX listings, lead capture, map search, and more in an afternoon.
+IDX real estate website builders like Placester and Agent Image are best-in-class, but we still get a lot of people asking about DIY options.
+Luckily for you, building your own website is pretty easy these days.
+It’s not as hard as you might think for an agent with limited tech skills to create a website with IDX listings, lead capture, map search, and more in a single afternoon.

 What’s an IDX Website?